mttcrn/polimi-CSE-notes/Advanced Operating Systems - Theory.md

 - Bottom half: finalize the work specified **reconciliation point**.

 > [!TIP] Reetrancy
-> Reentrancy is a property of code that allows it to be **safely called again** before its previous execution is complete.
+> Reetrancy is a property of code that allows it to be **safely called again** before its previous execution is complete.
-> - Reetrant code does not rely on shared data, it uses local variables of enrues exclusive access to shared resources.
+> - Reetrant code does not rely on shared data, it uses local variables.
 > - Non-reetrant code uses static or global variable without proper synchronization and relies on a state that may be altered.

 Three methods are available for deferring work.